jonknoll/pyAtemSim/README.md

 # pyAtemSim
-## Python Implementation of an ATEM simulator
+## ATEM Switcher Simulator in Python

+## Current features:
-Starting with ATEM TV Studio HD but maybe more over time
+* Simulates an ATEM Television Studio HD but maybe more over time.
+* Supports the Blackmagic ATEM software (so you can try the software without hardware
+* Supports multiple simultaneous clients
+* Reads a configuration file from the ATEM software (partially implemented)

+## Getting Started:
+* Download this repo
+* From command line type: python atem_server.py
+* Type atem_server.py --help for command line options

 ## Useful Links:
 ### Documentation: